-February 3, 2024 January 28, 2023
+Febru iary 1, 2025 February 3, 2024

 Deferred tax assets

-Accrued expenses \$ 3,981 \$ 5,155
+Accrued expenses \$ 4,286 \$ 3,981

-Net operating loss and interest carryforwards 1,367 713
+State net operating loss carryforward 320 1,367

-Start-up costs 351 409
+Start-up costs 294 351

-Debt issuance costs 895
+Original issue discount 1,741

-Lease liabilities 35,643 40,921
+Lease liabilities 35,346 35,643

-Total deferred tax assets, gross 41,342 48,093
+Total deferred tax assets, gross 41,987 41,342

-Less: Deferred tax valuation allowances (1,350)

-Total deferred tax assets net of valuation allowances 41,342 46,743

 Deferred tax liabilities

-Inventory (714) (1,050)
+Inventory (750) (714)

-Lease assets (27,883) (30,958)
+Lease assets (28,893) (27,883)

-Fixed assets (6,394) (5,939)
+Fixed assets (5,523) (6,394)

-Intangible assets (16,823) (18,336)
+Intangible assets (15,628) (16,823)

-Prepaid expenses (495) (519)
+Prepaid expenses (582) (495)

-Total deferred tax liabilities (52,309) (56,802)
+Total deferred tax liabilities (51,376) (52,309)

-Net deferred tax liabilities \$ (10,967) \$ (10,059)
+Net deferred tax liabilities \$ (9,389) \$ (10,967)

 Deferred tax assets and deferred tax liabilities are recognized based on temporary differences between the financial reporting and tax bases of assets and liabilities using statutory rates.
 The Company has evaluated the positive and negative evidence bearing upon the realizability of its deferred tax assets on a quarterly basis.
 During the fiscal year ended February 3, 2024, the Company reassessed the valuation allowance noting the shift of positive evidence outweighing negative evidence, including continued strong historical profits since the fiscal year 2021 emergence from the COVID-19 pandemic and expectations regarding future profitability.
 After assessing both the positive evidence and negative evidence, management determined it was more likely than not that the Company will realize all of its deferred tax assets as of the fiscal year ended February 3, 2024.
-As such, the Company has released its valuation allowance on its state deferred tax assets that are expected to be utilized in future years during the fiscal year ended February 3, 2024.
-The Company's total deferred tax asset balance subject to a valuation allowance analysis was \$1.4 million as of fiscal year ended January 28, 2023.

-As of February 3, 2024, the Company does not have a federal net operating loss carryforward.
-The Company has \$0.4 million of state net operating loss carryforwards that would expire if unutilized by 2031.
-The Company has \$0.8 million and \$0.3 million of federal and state business interest carryforwards, respectively, available to offset future taxable income.
-These carryforwards can be carried forward indefinitely for federal and state tax purposes.
+As of February 1, 2025, the Company does not have a federal net operating loss carryforward.
+The Company has \$0.3 million of state net operating loss carryforwards that would expire if unutilized by the tax year 2040.
+The Company does not have a federal business interest carryforward.
+The Company has a \$0.1 million of state business interest carryforwards, available to offset future taxable income.
+This carryforward can be carried forward indefinitely for state tax purposes.

-The following table summarizes the changes in the Company's unrecognized income tax benefits for Fiscal Years 2023, 2022 and 2021 (in thousands):
+The following table summarizes the changes in the Company's unrecognized income tax benefits for Fiscal Years 2024, 2023 and 2022 (in thousands):

-For the Fiscal Year Ended February 3, 2024 February 3, 2024 January 28, 2023 January 29, 2022 Balance at the beginning of the period \$ 425 \$ 399 \$ 336 (Decreases) Increases for tax positions related to prior periods (298) 26 63 Balance at the end of the period \$ 127 \$ 425 \$ 399
+For the Fiscal Year Ended Februa February 1, 2025 Janua ary 28, 2023 Balance at the beginning of the period \$ 127 \$ 425 \$ 399 (Decreases) Increases for tax positions related to prior periods (298) 26 Balance at the end of the period \$ 127 \$ 127 \$ 425

-The Company had gross unrecognized tax benefits of \$0.1 million, \$0.4 million and \$0.4 million as of February 3, 2024, January 28, 2023 and January 29, 2022, respectively, recorded in Other liabilities on the consolidated balance sheets.
-The Company will recognize interest and penalties, if any, related to uncertain tax positions in income tax expense.
-As of February 3, 2024, no significant amount of penalties or interest have been accrued.
+The Company had gross unrecognized tax benefits of \$0.1 million, \$0.1 million and \$0.4 million as of February 1, 2025, February 3, 2024 and January 28, 2023, respectively, recorded in Other liabilities on the consolidated balance sheets.
+The Company will recognize interest and penalties, if any, related to uncertain tax positions in Income tax expense.
+As of February 1, 2025, no significant amount of penalties or interest have been accrued.
+We expect that the remaining unrecognized income tax benefits will be released in the next 12 months.

-For federal and state income tax purposes, the Company's tax years remain open under statute for Fiscal Year 2016 to present.
+For federal and state income tax purposes, the Company's tax years remain open under statute for Fiscal Year 2017 to present.